An email is sent out to all

 Professor course in the next academic year.

-During winter quarter, the nominees are interviewed by the University Professor Selection Committee (UPSC), which consists of 10-14 undergraduate students.
+During winter semester, the nominees are interviewed by the University Professor Selection Committee (UPSC), which consists of 10-14 undergraduate students.
 The students follow a general script which consists of questions about the nominee’s research interests, scholarly accomplishments, teaching philosophies, a general conversation about what they value in the interactions with their students.
 The UPSC members also observe and assess the UP nominees' classes.
 During these observations, they rely on a detailed observation form to assess the nominees’ teaching and interactions with their students.
-The UPSC uses the notes taken from interviews with the nominees, notes taken from observing the nominee’s class, and the nominee’s class proposals to guide them through a rather energetic final deliberations meeting from which they choose the top five nominees.
-This list of recommended nominees is then forwarded to the Associate Provost for Academic Affairs office who also verifies the eligibility of the recommended four nominees for the award and then publicly announces the winners.
+The UPSC uses the notes taken from interviews with the nominees, notes taken from observing the nominee’s class, and the nominee’s class proposals to guide them through a rather energetic final deliberations meeting from which they choose the top four nominees.
+This list of recommended nominees is then forwarded to the Associate Provost of Faculty and Academic Planning who also verifies the eligibility of the recommended four nominees for the award and then publicly announces the winners.

 CLICK HERE to see a list of the offered courses for the current University Professor winners